usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/sp800-53rev5-example.md

 [... params ac-01_odp.04 through ac-01_odp.08 ...]
 {{< / highlight >}}

 `<param>` elements define parameter values for the control that permit (and may require) setting in context.
-Typically, a catalog will expose parameters where profiling applications are expected either to define appropriate values themselves (that is, values appropriate to a baseline) or to permit setting at higher levels of implementation (such as system plans implementing a baseline).
+Typically, a catalog will expose parameters where applications that implement profile resolution are expected either to define appropriate values themselves (that is, values appropriate to a baseline) or to permit setting at higher levels of implementation (such as system plans implementing a baseline).
 These values are available for reference (and even display) in the language of the control as presented, using corresponding `<insert>` elements, as described in detail below.

 OSCAL parameters are worth special coverage as a topic in themselves.
 As shown here, they can and commonly do have internal structure and properties of their own, sometimes specific to a particular application, requirement or use case.
 For example, in this data set, `<prop>` elements are given to provide extra information -- `alt-identifier` values -- helping assure parameters' correspondences across versions of SP 800-53.
 Consumers of OSCAL content can determine where and how such information is useful to them, and ignore or discard it when it constitutes noise.